johanngerberding/johanngerberding.github.io/content/posts/2023-09-08-Parameter-Efficient-LLM-Finetuning.md

 ## Prefix Tuning

 <p align="justify">
-- hard prompt tuning -> change the discrete input tokens, e.g. provide examples what the model should do, non-differentiable
-- soft prompt tuning -> concat embeddings of input tokens with a trainable tensor that you can backpropagate through
-- prefix tuning is a form of soft prompt tuning which keeps model parameters frozen and optimizes a small continuous task-specific vector called prefix
+There exists different forms of prompt tuning, one of them is hard prompt tuning, also called prompt engineering or in context learning, where you change the input to the model, e.g. provide examples for how the model should answer.
+This form of tuning is non-differentiable, so the weights don't change and you don't add any weights.
+Prefix tuning is a form of soft prompt tuning where you concatenate a trainable tensor to the embeddings of the input tokens.
+This tensor is trainable, so you add a small amount of weights.
+The model parameters are kept frozen and you just optimize a small continuous task-specific vector which is called prefix.

 - idea: add a trainable tensor to each transformer block (instead of only the input embeddings)

+Prefix tuning shines especially in low-data settings and the extrapolation to new tasks, e.g. summarization of texts with different topics, is better.
+It has up to 1000x fewer parameters to learn than in a fine-tuning setting.
 </p>

 ## Adapters